Taimur-Shabbir/mental-health-machine-learning/README.md

 - mentalhealthconsequence: "Do you think that discussing a mental health issue with your employer would have negative consequences?"
 - mentalvsphysical: "Do you feel that your employer takes mental health as seriously as physical health?""

-The outcome variable is called treatment and it asks the question "Have you sought treatment for a mental health condition?".
+**Outcome variable**: The outcome variable is called treatment and it asks the question "Have you sought treatment for a mental health condition?".
 An important caveat here is that this is clearly not an ideal outcome variable.
 An ideal outcome variable would ask "Do you have a mental health condition?".

 So I have taken some liberties with this aspect and I used the former as a proxy for the latter, because I feel these questions are close enough to each other.
 As a result, this analysis is not perfect and has shortcomings that I acknowledge.
 However, I still believe it can provide some important insights about our problem.